tatsu-lab/alpaca_eval/README.md

 time-consuming, expensive, and hard to replicate.
 AlpacaEval in an LLM-based automatic evaluation that is fast, cheap, replicable, and validated against 20K human annotations.
 It is particularly useful for model development.
-Although we improved over prior automatic evaluation pipelines, there are still fundamental [limitations](#limitations) and AlpacaEval should thus not be used as a substitute for human evaluation in high-stake decision-making.
+Although we improved over prior automatic evaluation pipelines, there are still fundamental [limitations](#limitations).
 AlpacaEval provides the following:

 - [**Automatic evaluator**](#evaluators): an automatic evaluator that has high agreement with humans (validated on 20K